Non-cancer causes of testicular or scrotal symptoms

 Testicular torsion occurs most often in teen boys, but may occur later in life.

-Testicular torsion is an emergency that needs to be treated right away.
+It is often diagnosed using ultrasound of the testicle/scrotum (see our document Imaging Tests for more information about ultrasound).
+Torsion is an emergency that needs to be treated right away.
 Treatment is surgery to untwist the testicle, which restores the blood supply.
 If the torsion isn’t treated right away (within about 6 hours), the testicle can die and will have to be removed.
 If it isn’t removed soon enough, it can even cause problems with the other testicle.

 A testicular injury can be very painful, but it does not cause cancer.